Johann Mayer (serial killer)

-Johann Mayer (April 2, 1886 – December 29, 1923), nicknamed Stumpfarm, was a German serial killer, who was sentenced to death for fourfold murder and one manslaughter.
+Johann Mayer (2 April 1886 – 29 December 1923), nicknamed Stumpfarm, was a German serial killer, who was sentenced to death for fourfold murders and one manslaughter.

 Life

-Mayer was born in Uersfeld, the son of Gunderath-born non-sedentary day laborer Johann Wilhelm Mayer and his wife Anna Maria (née Knorr).
-The place of birth in which Mayer was first baptized on his birthday and regularly baptized the next day, was rather coincidental, as his traveling parents did not have a permanent home.
-As a child Mayer attended the school in Boos, before he started work in a quarry.
+Mayer was born in Uersfeld, the son of Gunderath-born non-sedentary day labourer Johann Wilhelm Mayer and his wife Anna Maria (née Knorr).
+The place of birth in which Mayer was first baptized on his birthday and regularly baptized the next day, was rather coincidental, as his travelling parents did not have a permanent home.
+As a child, Mayer attended the school in Boos, before he started work in a quarry.
 Due to an accident in the quarry - possibly through careless handling - Mayer lost his left forearm, which earned him the nickname "Stumpfarm", even before his criminal career began.
 Since then he was only partially able to work as a farmhand and harvest helper.

 At the time of the First World War, Mayer, who was incapable of military service, increasingly fell into an unsteady lifestyle.
-He only did her murder in the woods between Elzbach and Endert, but was also given penalties for assault, theft and poaching.
+He committed murder in the woods between Elzbach and Endert, but was also given penalties for assault, theft and poaching.